R-Spin: Efficient Speaker and Noise-invariant Representation Learning with Acoustic Pieces: Method

 \subsection{Overview}

-The proposed \proposed~framework is shown in Fig.~\ref{fig:framework}. \proposed~is based on Speaker-invariant Clustering~(Spin)~\citep{chang2023spin}, a self-supervised fine-tuning method with online clustering and swapped prediction for capturing content representations~(Sec.~\ref{subsec:method-spin}).
-We introduce noise-invariant training by perturbing inputs~(Sec.~\ref{subsec:method-noise}) to improve robustness.
-Moreover, an auxiliary pseudo-label prediction loss~(Sec.~\ref{subsec:method-aux}) enables fine-tuning the entire model without collapsing.
-Acoustic Piece~(Sec.~\ref{subsec:method-ap}) is incorporated with the auxiliary loss to improve performance further.
+The proposed \proposed~framework is shown in Fig.~\ref{fig:framework}. \proposed~is based on Speaker-invariant Clustering~(Spin)~\citep{chang2023spin}, a domain-specific self-supervision method with online clustering and swapped prediction for capturing content representations~(Sec.~\ref{subsec:method-spin}).
+We introduce noise-invariant training by perturbing inputs to improve robustness~(Sec.~\ref{subsec:method-noise}).
+Moreover, an auxiliary pseudo-label prediction loss enables fine-tuning the entire model without collapsing~(Sec.~\ref{subsec:method-aux}).
+Acoustic Piece is incorporated with the auxiliary loss to improve performance further~(Sec.~\ref{subsec:method-ap}).